dineyw23/dineyw23.github.io/About/about.md

 <img src="{{ site.url }}/About/ImageDP.jpg" width="40%" align="right">

-Hi, I'm Diney Wankhede.
-I am a constant learner who is living in California.
+Hi, My name is Diney Wankhede.
+I'm a persistent learner, Indian by origin who is living in California.
 I'm currently working towards my Masters Degree in Computer Science.
-Alongside, I work as a Student Assistant at Distributed Learning Technologies at Chico State.
+Alongside, I work as a Student Assistant at Distributed Learning Technologies - Chico State.
 I hope to share some of my work here.

-Okay, be patient!
+  > Okay, be patient!
-Diney is learning to develop a site for free using Jekyll.
+  >> Diney is learning to develop a site for free using Jekyll.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;